Uniform convergence to the Airy line ensemble: Last passage percolation in other environments

 We couple each Poisson random variable $P_{i,j}$ to a geometric $W_{i,j}$ with the same mean $s/n^2$.
-In an optimal coupling they are all equal with probability at least $1-cn^2(s/n^2)^2$.
+As in the proof of Corollary \ref{C:Poisson-lines}, in an optimal coupling they are all equal with probability at least $1-20n^2(s/n^2)^2$.
 Finally, we must ensure that each column and row has total sum at most one.
-Since the number of points in each row and column is Poisson of mean $2s/n$ and $s/n$ respectively, the probability that there is at most one entry in each row and column is at most $1 - cn(s/n)^2$.
-As in the proof for the Poisson lines on these high probability events, the last passage values in the Poisson is equal to the last passage value on a grid.
-The claim now follows from Theorem \ref{T:main-lpp}. \end{proof}
+Since the number of points in each row and column is Poisson of mean $2s/n$ and $s/n$ respectively, as in the proof of Corollary \ref{C:Poisson-lines}, the probability that there is at most one entry in each row and column is at most $1 - 3n(2s/n)^2$.
+As in the proof of Corollary \ref{C:Poisson-lines}, on these high probability events Poisson last passage values in the plane equal last passage values on the grid.
+The claim now follows from Theorem \ref{T:main-lpp}, with details that are analogous to those in the proof of Corollary \ref{C:Poisson-lines}. \end{proof}